projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 === Import and export users and customers ===
 Contributors: carazo, hornero
 Donate link: https://codection.com/go/donate-import-users-from-csv-with-meta/
-Tags: csv, import, importer, meta data, meta, user, users, user meta,  editor, profile, custom, fields, delimiter, update, insert
+Tags: csv, import, export, importer, exporter, meta data, meta, user, users, user meta,  editor, profile, custom, fields, delimiter, update, insert, automatically, cron
 Requires at least: 3.4
-Tested up to: 5.7.1
+Tested up to: 6.4
-Stable tag: 1.17.5
+Stable tag: 1.23.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Import and export users and customers using CSV files including custom user meta and roles.
 Integrations with lots of other plugins.
 Frontend upload, cron import and much more.

 == Description ==

+**Try it out on your free dummy site: Click here => [https://demo.tastewp.com/import-users-from-csv-with-meta](https://demo.tastewp.com/import-users-from-csv-with-meta)**

 Clean and easy-to-use import and export users and customer plugin, for WordPress and WooCommerce.
 It includes custom user meta to be included automatically from a CSV file and delimitation auto-detector.
 It also is able to send a mail to each user imported and all the meta data imported is ready to edit into user profile.